Our Mission No one deserves to be forgotten

 Supporting inmates at these hellish prisons every day, I am both daunted by the enormity of the darkness and inspired to lean further towards the light.
 Sitting close to the centre of people’s struggles or pain, meeting them in compassion, I bear witness to the courage, resilience, and grace of the human spirit.

 The deplorable conditions of the prisons and appallingly poor situation in Thailand under a military regime are well-documented by human rights organizations.
 This site is heavily self-censored in order to be able to continue to operate the humanitarian mission.
 We do not discuss publicly issues of justice or politics or human rights.
-Our humanitarian mandate instead is to bear witness to the unspeakable, and to provide psychological first aid, advocacy and emotional, cognitive, and spiritual support to those isolated, marginalized and dis-connected from the world, fostering transformation and hope.
+Our humanitarian mandate instead is to bear witness to the unspeakable, and to provide non-judgmental connection and support to those isolated, marginalized and dis-connected from the world, fostering transformation and hope.